JuliaLang/julia/doc/src/base/sort.md

 array of half the size of the input array – and is typically not quite as fast as `QuickSort`.
 It is the default algorithm for non-numeric data.

-The default sorting algorithms are chosen on the basis that they are fast and stable, or *appear* to be stable.
+The default sorting algorithms are chosen on the basis that they are fast and stable.
 Usually, `QuickSort` is selected, but `InsertionSort` is preferred for small data.
 You can also explicitly specify your preferred algorithm, e.g.
 `sort!(v, alg=PartialQuickSort(10:20))`.

 The mechanism by which Julia picks default sorting algorithms is implemented via the